brycewray/astro-site-legacy/src/pages/posts/2020/06/why-kept-ulysses.md

 With any luck at all, I---and a very-much-still-alive WIP---will be waiting eagerly for it when it arrives.

 <YellowBox>
-**Update, 2020-06-20**: I decided to stay with the annual renewal past that additional two weeks, having made enough renewed progress on the WIP that I considered another year's worth of Ulysses a worthy investment.
+<strong>Update, 2020-06-20</strong>: I decided to stay with the annual renewal past that additional two weeks, having made enough renewed progress on the WIP that I considered another year’s worth of Ulysses a worthy investment.
 </YellowBox>